So... I think I might be interested in Soil Science?

 Personal Traits

-The first part in choosing the right part of soils (and the right career for that matter) is knowing what they really want, and capitalizing on what they are good at.
-There are many different personality traits that make a good soil scientist, and they can be found on this web page.
+The first part in choosing the right part of soils (and the right career for that matter) is knowing what you really want, and capitalizing on what you're good at.
+There are many different personality traits that make a good soil scientist.

 Job Details

 What exactly do soil scientists do?
 Well, the jobs available to those who study soil are as numerous as the different types of soil found in the US (numbering over 2,500)!
-These people may not be CALLED soil scientists as a tilte, but they are using their knowledge about soil to help feed people and/or make the environment a better place.
-This page talks about some of the many different tasks that a person who studies soil can potentially be involved with.
+These people may not be CALLED soil scientists as a title, but they are using their knowledge about soil to help feed people and/or make the environment a better place.

 Education